NVIDIA/cloud-native-docs/kubernetes/anthos-gpus-guide.rst

 #.
 Configure networking (Optional)

-   * Ensure network connectivity between control plane and nodes - ideally the control plane and the nodes in the cluster are in the same network subnet.
+   * Ensure network connectivity between control plane and nodes - ideally the VIPs, control plane and the nodes in the cluster are in the same network subnet.

 #.
 Configure an admin workstation and set up Anthos to create the cluster

    * Set up the cluster using Anthos on bare-metal

 #.
-Install NVIDIA components on GPU nodes
+Setup NVIDIA software on GPU nodes

    * Set up the NVIDIA software components on the GPU nodes to ensure that your cluster can run CUDA applications.